 At the moment, there's something of a rupture between generations of anarchism: between those whose political formation took place in the 60s and 70s - and who often still have not shaken the sectarian habits of the last century - or simply still operate in those terms, and younger activists much more informed, among other elements, by indigenous, feminist, ecological and cultural-critical ideas.
 The former organize mainly through highly visible Anarchist Federations like the IWA, NEFAC or IWW.
-The latter work most prominently in the networks of the global social movement, networks like Peoples Global Action, which unites anarchist collectives in Europe and elsewhere with groups ranging from Maori activists in New Zealand, fisherfolk in Indonesia, or the Canadian postal workers' union.
+The latter work most prominently in the networks of the global social movement, networks like Peoples Global Action, which unites anarchist collectives in Europe and elsewhere with groups ranging from Maori activists in New Zealand, fisherfolk in Indonesia, or the Canadian postal workers' union 2 .
 The latter - what might be loosely referred to as the "small-a anarchists", are by now by far the majority.
 But it is sometimes hard to tell, since so many of them do not trumpet their affinities very loudly.
-There are many, in fact, who take anarchist principles of anti-sectarianism and open-endedness so seriously that they refuse to refer to themselves as 'anarchists' for that very reason.
+There are many, in fact, who take anarchist a coincidence that some of the greatest recruiters for anarchism in countries like the United States have been feminist science fiction writers like Starhawk or Ursula K. LeGuin8.

-But the three essentials that run throughout all manifestations of anarchist ideology are definitely there - anti-statism, anti-capitalism and prefigurative politics (i.e. modes of organization that consciously resemble the world you want to create.
-Or, as an anarchist historian of the revolution in Spain has formulated "an effort to think of not only the ideas but the facts of the future itself".
-This is present in anything from jamming collectives and on to Indy media, all of which can be called working class.
+One way this is beginning to happen is as anarchists begin to recuperate the experience of other social movements with a more developed body of theory, ideas that come from circles close to, indeed inspired by anarchism.
+Let's take for example the idea of participatory economy, which represents an anarchist economist vision par excellence and which supplements and rectifies anarchist economic tradition.
+Parecon theorists argue for the existence of not just two, but three major classes in advanced capitalism: not only a proletariat and bourgeoisie but a "coordinator class" whose role is to manage and control the labor of the working class.
 This is the class that includes the management hierarchy and the professional consultants and advisors central to their system of control - as lawyers, key engineers and accountants, and so on.
 They maintain their class position because of their relative monopolization over knowledge, skills, and connections.
 As a result, economists and others working in this tradition have been trying to create models of an economy which would systematically eliminate divisions between physical and intellectual labor.
-Now that anarchism has so clearly become the center of revolutionary creativity, proponents of such models have increasingly been, if not rallying to the flag, exactly, then at least, emphasizing the degree to which their ideas are compatible with an anarchist vision.
+Now that anarchism has so clearly become the center of revolutionary creativity, proponents of such models have increasingly been, if not rallying to the flag, exactly, then at least, emphasizing the degree to which their ideas are compatible with an anarchist vision.9

 Similar things are starting to happen with the development of anarchist political visions.
 Now, this is an area where classical anarchism already had a leg up over classical Marxism, which never developed a theory of political organization at all.
 Different schools of anarchism have often advocated very specific forms of social organization, albeit often markedly at variance with one another.
-Still, anarchism as a whole has tended to advance what liberals like to call 'negative freedoms,' 'freedoms from,' rather than substantive 'freedoms to.'
-Often it has celebrated this very commitment as evidence of anarchism's pluralism, ideological tolerance, or creativity.
-But as a result, there has been a reluctance to go beyond developing small-scale forms of organization, and a faith that larger, more complicated structures can be improvised later in the same spirit.
+Still, anarchism as a whole has tended to advance what liberals like to call